Ultimate Springfield Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per square foot can be influenced even by the design and layout of residential units.
-If you are analyzing similar types of property, like condos or separate single-family homes, the price per square foot is more reliable.
-You can use the price per square foot metric to get a good broad idea of housing values.
+Price per sq ft can be impacted even by the design and layout of residential properties.
+If you are looking at the same types of real estate, like condos or separate single-family homes, the price per square foot is more reliable.
+If you keep this in mind, the price per sq ft can give you a general idea of local prices.

 Short-Term Rental Occupancy Rate